Police Officers (Lateral)

 Officers provide preventative patrol; receive, process, and investigate complaints by citizens; respond to emergencies such as crimes, accidents, injuries, illness, and fires; protect persons and property through crime prevention; arrest offenders; appear in court; provide traffic control and enforcement; attend community meetings; perform miscellaneous services related to public health and safety; and safeguard the custody and disposal of evidence and lost and found property.

-In addition, officers typically work a variety of overtime assignments including NCAA Division I sporting events, concerts at Viejas Arena and the Cal Coast Credit Union Open Air Theatre, college and high school graduations, and dignitary security.
+In addition, officers typically work a variety of overtime assignments including NCAA Division I sporting events, concerts at Viejas Arena, the Cal Coast Credit Union Open Air Theatre, the Snapdragon Stadium, college and high school graduations, and dignitary security.
 In addition, officers regularly work with federal, state and local allied agencies in combined enforcement and special detail activities.
 We also enjoy a positive working relationship with the San Diego Police Department, with whom we share concurrent jurisdiction.